 I was fortunate enough (in my pre-baby lifetime) to have traveled to several different European countries.
 Upon return, I always said that one of the nicest things about living in the Wine Country is how reminiscent it is of many of those European regions I’ve toured.
 In winter, Sonoma’s hills are so green, it’s like Ireland and Northern France.
 In summer, the dry hills, vineyards, and countless wineries of Napa remind one of southern France or Tuscany.

-One such place that is sure to transport one to Italy is Castello di Amorosa in the Napa Valley.
+One such place that is sure to transport one to Italy isin the Napa Valley.

 I’m always a little apprehensive when touring what some consider out-of-place attractions, for fear that they’ll be, for lack of a better term, theme parkish.
 I didn’t get that feeling here.
 This castle is an adult playground, and a guaranteed delight for any adventurous wannabe knight.